elenaliao1002/neural-style-transfer/README.md

 The `--fps` argument is also optional and is used to specify the desired output video frames per second.
 If not specified, the output video will, by default, have the same fps as the content video.

-Another optional argument `--quiet`, by default is "False", can be set to "True" to suppress the debugging messages during the video style transfer process.
+Another optional argument `--quiet`, by default is "False", and can be set to "True" to suppress the debugging messages during the video style transfer process.

 In the case that your content video and style image do not belong to the same directory, you can specify the paths to the content video and style image using the `--content_path` and `--style_path` arguments respectively.
 However, now `--output_dir` becomes a required argument to specify where to save the synthesized video.
 For instance: